radixdlt/community-scrypto-examples/defi/liquidity_pool_dao/README.md

 There are four criteria to passing a proposal:
 1. A minimum deposit of 500 XRD is required for the proposal to enter the voting period.
-2. The deposit must be reached within 5 epoch.
+2. The deposit must be reached within 5 epochs.
 3. A minimum of 30% of the protocol's voting power (quorum) is required to participate to make the proposal valid.
-4. A simple majority (greater than 50%) of the participating voting power must back the 'Yes' vote within 10 epoch.
+4. A simple majority (greater than 50%) of the participating voting power must back the 'Yes' vote within 10 epochs.
 5. Less than 33.4% of participating voting power votes 'No with veto'

 * The `Yes` vote signifies support of the proposal.